hashicorp/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

     deleting it when destroying the resource through Terraform.
 If this is set, the distribution needs to be deleted manually afterwards.
 Default: `false`.

+  * `wait_for_deployment` (Optional) - By default, the resource will wait for creation and updates to fully deploy.
+Setting this to `false` will skip waiting for deployments to complete.
+Default: `true`.

 #### Cache Behavior Arguments

   * `allowed_methods` (Required) - Controls which HTTP methods CloudFront